zapier/zapier-platform/packages/cli/README-source.md

 Firstly, by using a CI tool (like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/), which are free for open source projects).
 We provide a sample [.travis.yml](https://github.com/zapier/zapier-platform/blob/master/example-apps/minimal/.travis.yml) file in our template apps to get you started.

-Alternatively, you can change your local node version with tools such as [nvm](https://github.com/nvm-sh/nvm#installation-and-update) or [n](https://github.com/tj/n#installation).
+Alternatively, you can change your local node version with tools such as [nvm](https://github.com/nvm-sh/nvm#installation-and-update).
 Then you can either swap to that version with `nvm use LAMBDA_VERSION`, or do `nvm exec LAMBDA_VERSION zapier test` so you can run tests without having to switch versions while developing.

 ### Quick Setup Guide